ik5/multisend_sms/README.md

-# multisend_sms
-Implementing the SMS API of Israeli SMS provider
+note: the API of the service is unstable, and therefore I will not support it at this time.